j1cs/docker-lamp/README.md

 ```

 ### Connect to MariaDB
+To use this you need to install mysql/mariadb cli client
 ```
 mysql -u root -p -h 127.0.0.1
 ```

 ### PhpMyAdmin

-If you wanna use the frontend for mysql you can use the branch **phpmyadmin-feature**
+If you want to use phpMyAdmin use the branch called: **phpmyadmin-feature**

 ## Troubleshooting
 If you get a "forbidden error 403"
-in your project run:
+Fix it with:
 ```
 sudo chmod -Rf 755 /path/to/project
 ```
-If missing some lib for php please let me know or create a pull request
+If missing libs please let me know or create a pull request

 ## Repos
 https://hub.docker.com/r/glats/alpine-lamp